 Best for: nonprofits, recurring donations, analytics

-Limitation: some branding/customization restrictions on free plans
+Limitation: some branding restrictions on free plans

 - Copy your donation link (e.g., PayPal.me/yourname)